Ruach/ruach.github.io/_posts/2020-06-01-gem5-microops.markdown

 368     t[0] = block
 ```

-When the *def macroop* block is encountered during the assemble,
+When the *def macroop* block is encountered during parsing,
 it invokes one of *p_macroop_def* function
 depending on the format of macroop block.
-Because macroop block can be formated in different ways
+Because macroop block can be formated in different ways,
-corresponding context free grammar exactly matching with
+corresponding context free grammar
-a macroop block will be invoked.
+exactly matching with a macroop block will be invoked.
-Currently,
+In this case
 we are looking at *def macroop MOV_R_MI* block,
 *p_macroop_def_1* function will be invoked.
+because its context free grammar matches with MOV_R_MI definition.

+###The handle_statement parses description of macroop
-The most important token of the current grammar rule is the *block*.
+The most important token of this grammar rule is the *block*.
 The block token contains string
 composed of sequence of microop instructions
 which actually defines semantic of macroop.
-The statement is extracted from the block token
+Each statement is retrieved from the block token
 and processed by the *handle_statement* function
+(line 359-360).

 Also, note that handle_statement takes macroop object
 that microops are belong to.
 To make it short,
-the handler_statement function
+the handler_statement function parses the statements
-parses the statements and creates microops objects that comprise of macroop.
+and creates microops objects that comprise of macroop.
 And the generated objects are added to the macroop object as a result.

 ```python